-John is a senior corporate lawyer with more than 30 years’ experience advising on major projects, mergers and acquisitions, venture capital, corporate governance, and corporate and securities law, with a focus on large and complex transactions, public markets mergers and acquisitions and equity capital markets.
+John is a senior corporate lawyer with more than 30 years’ experience advising on major projects, mergers and acquisitions, venture capital, corporate governance, and corporate and securities law, with a focus on large and complex transactions, public markets mergers and acquisitions (including contested takeovers) and equity capital markets.

-He is currently a member of the Expert Panel advising the Australian Prime Minister’s Deregulation Task Force in relation to modernising business communications.
+He was until recently a member of the Expert Panel advising the Deregulation Task Force of the Department of Prime Minister and Cabinet in relation to modernising business communications, and is Chair of the Law Council of Australia’s Modernising Document Execution Working Group.

 John was a member of the Australian Takeovers Panel from 2006 to 2015 and a member of the Companies Auditors & Liquidators Disciplinary Board from 2004 to 2014.